golovchd/PHP_example/README.md

 b.
 Conversion .rft documents or .pdf
 c.
 Sending email to recipient
 d.
 Updating Stage details with resutls of Send Stage process

+Class is in use in Ajax called function responsible for interface between JavaScript Fron-End and PHP Back-end